 As a teacher, Christopher is specialised in Movement for the Actor, and has also worked as a tutor for voice, acting, and dramaturgy, with students of all ages and levels.
-He has taught Movement and Acting at the Canberra Academy of Dramatic Art, Canberra Youth Theatre, and Daramalan College, as well as teaching private voice lessons for individuals.
+He has taught Movement and Acting at N.I.D.A.
+Open, Canberra Youth Theatre, Perform Australia (formerly C.A.D.A.), Kim Harvey School of Dance, Messengers Program (Tuggeranong Arts Centre), Belconnen Arts Centre and professional masterclasses through The Street Theatre, as well as private lessons for voice and audition prep.

 Hanna Cormick is a performance artist with a background in physical theatre, dance, circus and interdisciplinary art.
 Her current practice is a reclamation of body through radical visibility.